Treatment for primary bone cancer

-Most wards for teenagers allow someone to stay with you.
+Most teenage cancer units allow someone to stay with you.
 This is usually your parent or guardian but can also be a partner, friend or other family member, as long as they’re over 16 and are well.

 In some hospitals there isn’t a special ward for teenagers with cancer, so you are treated on an adult cancer ward.
-The staff on the adult cancer wards will still be able to look after your needs, although the facilities may not be the same as those on a unit specially designed for teenagers.
+The staff on the adult cancer wards will still be able to look after you, although the wards may not have the same facilities as teenage cancer units.

 Children’s cancer centres

-There will also be support staff such as play therapists in the hospital.
+The hospital will also have support staff, such as play therapists.
 Play therapists use play to help children cope with the experience of being ill.
-Children’s cancer centres also have teachers and most have education departments.
-Teachers at the hospital will contact teaching staff at your child’s school to make sure that they can continue their education whenever they feel well enough.
-It’s even possible for children to take exams in the hospital if needed.
+Children’s cancer centres also have teachers, and most have education departments.
+The teachers at the hospital will contact the teaching staff at your child’s school to make sure they can continue their education whenever they feel well enough.
+It’s even possible for children to take exams in hospital if needed.

-If your child isn’t able to go back to school soon after they go home, tutoring can often be arranged with the local education authority.
+If your child leaves hospital but isn’t able to go back to school yet, tutoring can often be arranged with the local education authority.
 The person responsible for your child’s schooling while they are in hospital will be able to organise this for you.